TTlove12372/MultKAN-Wastewater-Prediction/README.md

 📋 pip install -r requirements.txt

-📝 Citation
-If you use the code or ideas from this project in your research, please cite our paper:

-@article{zhao2025multkan,

-    title={A Multi-dimensional Information Restoration Strategy: Synergistic Modeling and Application of MultKAN in Wastewater Quality Prediction},

-    author={Xiao, Yaning and Zhao, Bowei and Zhang, Liang and Zhang, Xiao and Li, Jiuling and Liu, Jiming and Yue, Xiuping},

-    journal={Water Research},

-    year={2025},

-}

 📜 License
 This project is licensed under the MIT License.
 For details, please see the LICENSE file.